go-kit/kit/examples/shipping/README.md

 There are also a few pure domain packages that contain some intricate business-logic.
 They provide domain objects and services that are used by each application service to provide interesting use-cases for the user.

-`repository` contains in-memory implementations for the repositories found in the domain packages.
+`inmem` contains in-memory implementations for the repositories found in the domain packages.

 The `routing` package provides a _domain service_ that is used to query an external application for possible routes.